-The state requires that you complete 50 hours in high need schools.
-Your course professor can give you guidance in identifying which schools are high need.
+Yes.
+Your course professor can give you guidance in identifying which schools are high need and different areas such as rural, suburban, and urban.
 You may also ask for help in the Office of Educator Preparation.

 How do I find my fieldwork placements?